How to Become a Vet Tech

 According to the U.S. Bureau of Labor Statistics, the annual median salary for veterinary technicians is $31,070.
 The middle 80% earn between $21,390 and $45,710.
 According to the 2015 Firstline Career Path Survey, the average hourly wage for a credentialed veterinary technician is $17.40 (an average of $2-4 more per hour than a non-credentialed veterinary assistant).

-Salaries were generally highest for techs working in colleges, research laboratories and government agencies.
-Those in specialties such as preventive dentistry, anesthesia, animal behavior and surgery also commanded above-average salaries.
+Salaries are generally highest for techs working in colleges, research laboratories and government agencies.
+Those in specialties such as preventive dentistry, anesthesia, animal behavior and surgery also command above-average salaries.
 Earnings generally rise commensurate with education and experience.

 - American Veterinary Medical Association